FcAYH/ImageUpdateTool/README_en.md

 TODO:

-- [x] git clone/push/pull asynchronous
-- [x] Preview image function
-- [x] Delete image function
+Function:

-- [ ] Progress bar
+- [ ] Use a progress bar to display the progress when uploading, synchronizing, and deleting images
-- [ ] Multilingual support
 - [ ] Drag and drop upload
-- [ ] The main interface ctrl + v can directly upload the content of the clipboard
+- [ ] Press ctrl + v on the main interface to directly upload the content of the clipboard
+- [ ] Multi-language support
+- [ ] Add right-click menu for png, jpeg and other image formats to upload in one click

+Experience optimization:

+- [ ] Asynchronous loading of images
-- [ ] Support for functions that do not need to maintain the repository locally
+- [ ] Support zooming with the mouse wheel when previewing images
 - [ ] Optimize memory usage
-- [ ] Add right-click menu for png, jpeg and other image formats, one-click upload
+- [ ] Optimize the refresh logic of TreeView after uploading and deleting images